 For the flight you have the choose of full or low cost airlines or charter.

 Some package holiday companies allow you to just book the flight with or without the transfers to the resort.

 Larger departure airports go to more destinations than the regional airports but regional airports may be more convenient.
 If you are travelling to and staying in Switzerland, it is possible to check your luggage in at the airport as normal and it will be delivered to your hotel.

 Air Passenger Duty Increase

 From 1 November 2010 the UK Government increased the Air Passenger Duty (APD) on flights.
-There are 4 Bands each with 2 rates.
+There are 4 Destination Bands (A, B, C, D) each with 3 rates.

 For full details, see HM Revenue & Customs (HMRC) Air Passenger Duty, on the HMRC website.